caotritran/LEMP_compile/README.md

 MariaDB 10.2

 HOW TO
-1. clone repo to server
+1. Clone repo to server using command `gir clone`
 2. cd LEMP_compile/
 3. chmod +x install.sh
 4. ./install.sh